 Contact: Brad@FentonStreetMarket.com for Vendor, Non-Profit or Community Programming Inquiries

 Find Amina at the market instagraming and chatting with fellow vendors (as she is also a vendor herself!)

 A Brief History of FSM

-Benefit Corporation Model
+The Benefit Corporation Model

 FSM is incorporated as a Benefit Corporation in the State of Maryland, making it one of a handful of visionary businesses that seek to create positive social change as part of their bottom line.
 Championed by Maryland State Senator Jamie Raskin, Benefit Corporations use profit to enrich the community, rather than a few shareholders.

-- FSM Vendor Network – a network of diverse entrepreneurs that build their capacity through education, connections to resources, and business development.
+- FSM Vendor Network – a diverse network of entrepreneurs that build their capacity through education, connections to resources, and business development.